davnewman/skype-docs/Skype/Trusted-Application-API/docs/TrustedApplicationApiSDK.md

-# Trusted Application API - SDK
+# Trusted Application SDK

-This article will act as an introduction to the Trusted Application API SDK that can be used to communicate with **Skype for Business - Platform Service** (called platform service from here on)
+This article will act as an introduction to the Trusted Application SDK that can be used to communicate with the **Skype for Business Trusted Application API**

-The quick start samples can be used to learn more about the code beyond that is mentioned here.
+Refer to the quick start Trusted Application API code samples to learn more about the usage of the SDK.

 ## Installation

-The Trusted Application API SDK (called sdk from here on) is available as a prerelease in nuget.org.
-It can be installed in your project with the following command.
+The Trusted Application SDK is available as a prerelease package on nuget.org.
+It can be installed in your project with the following command:

 ```
 Install-Package Microsoft.SkypeforBusiness.TrustedApplicationAPI.SDK -Pre